• Skip to primary navigation

 Conclusion

 Adapalene is one of the newest retinoids on the market.
 It has been shown to be effective at treating acne and a good alternative for people with sensitive skin.
-It has also shown to have milder side effects than Tretinoin, which is one of the reasons it was developed.
+It has also been shown to have milder side effects than Tretinoin, which is one of the reasons it was developed.

-You and your healthcare provider should decide which ingredient works best for your acne and your skin; this will depend on tolerance, adverse effects and contraindications.
+You and your healthcare provider should decide which ingredient works best for your acne and your skin; this will depend on tolerance, adverse effects, and contraindications.
 In either case, ensure you use the products correctly and consistently to get optimal results.

 Acne Resources